-As Justice Scalia noted in Crawford, "where testimonial statements are at issue, the only indicium of reliability sufficient to satisfy constitutional demands is the one the Constitution actually prescribes: confrontation."
-541 US at 68-69.
-Yet the consent hearing under SORA permits victims to present untested versions of the facts, while Cullen's version of the facts remains fully open to challenge by the prosecutor.
+As Justice Scalia noted in Crawford, "where testimonial statements are at issue, the only indicium of reliability sufficient to satisfy constitutional demands is the one the

+Constitution actually prescribes: confrontation."
+541 U.S. at 68-69.
+Yet the consent hearing under SORA permits victims to present untested versions of the facts,4 while Cullen's version of the facts remains fully open to challenge by the prosecutor.
 The statute does not even require sworn testimony from the victim.
 This flaw in the Act is compounded in 'Romeo and Juliet' cases - arguably the scenario here - where the victim may be pressured by family members to deny any consensual sexual activity.
-At the consent hearing below, Hannah was surrounded by family members when she was asked to discuss the nature of her sexual contact with Cullen.
-It is likely that her family's presence placed pressure on her to recount a version of events that put her conduct and reputation in the most favorable light.
-Conducted in accordance with these rules, the consent hearing is fatally unbalanced, and severely limits the capacity of the court make an informed ruling on a matter with such severe, long-term consequences for a juvenile defendant as sex offender registration.
+Applying these rules to the consent hearing renders it fatally unbalanced, and severely limits the capacity of the court make an informed ruling on a matter with such severe, long-term consequences for a juvenile defendant as sex offender registration.